greenelab/connectivity-search-manuscript/manuscript.md

 These approaches have been quite successful in determining node relatedness.
 Yet, they only state _whether_ two nodes are related and fail to explain _why_ two nodes are related.

-Explaining why two nodes are related is a non-trivial task because approaches must output more than a simple similarity score.
+Explaining why two nodes are related is a nontrivial task because approaches must output more than a simple similarity score.
 The first group of approaches output a list of ranked paths that are most relevant between two nodes [@recap; @fairy; @twitter-kg].
 For example, the FAIRY framework explains for why items appear on a user's social media feed based on a network of users and content classes (e.g. categories, user posts, songs) [@fairy].
 ESPRESSO explains how two sets of nodes are related by returning subgraphs [@espresso].